The ads above are Google-sponsored.

 Some people modify Airheads using parts from other makes of motorcycles.
 I am not about to get into the "Franken-Beemer, ruining a good Airhead", or any other arguments here.
 I am simply listing information.
 I am also not going to get into styling changes, particularly not Café bike modifications.

-In this article I try to keep away from pushing limits, so as to leave you a reliable bike, that can be driven on the street for many happy miles; not one that needs rebuilding often; nor constant attention, etc.
+In this article I try to keep away from pushing limits, so as to leave you with a reliable bike, that can be driven on the street for many happy miles; not one that needs rebuilding often; nor constant attention, etc.

 Many may be looking at this article for engine performance increases, although that is hardly the only thing here.
 Before you decide to spend a lot of money; and, really, any money at all, DO understand that increasing the torque/horsepower can possibly reduce reliability or create a more peaky engine.
 A quite peaky engine is fun in aggressive riding, but constant shifting and throttle work is NOT what BMW is about.... for cruising, touring, etc. However, BMW's older Airheads did have considerably more power, and were reliable.
 This means that going too far beyond those stages of tuning can be detrimental to long engine, etc., life.
 However, increases of 20-30% are very doable and can be quite reliable.
 In some instances, an improvement of 40% is rather easily obtainable, with excellent reliability!